 Under Pennsylvania’s Educational Incentive Tax Credit Program (EITC), the WLT offers nature-oriented workshops free of charge to participating Westmoreland County public schools, to the extent that funding permits.
-The WLT’s Education Partner, Dr. Paula Purnell, has developed workshops Earthworm Wonders and Microgreen Gardeners.
+The WLT’s Education Partner, Dr. Paula Purnell, has developed workshops: Earthworm Wonders, Microgreen Gardeners, and Feathered Friends.

 Video and online Earthworm Wonders and Microgreen Gardeners materials are also available to public school teachers for remote use free of charge (to the extent that funding permits).